 The η best conformations from the construction phase are selected as start conformations for local search.
-To each selected conformation the 4 best pull moves are applied.
+To each selected conformation 4 pull moves are applied.
 From all conformations that have been obtained the 4 best ones are selected for the next iteration of local search.
 After each iteration of local search it is checked whether a better conformation has been found.
 If so an iteration counter is set to zero, otherwise the iteration counter is increased by one.
-If the value of the iteration counter equals 10 the local search procedure is stopped.
-Some restrictions are applied during the local search: i) a conformation is selected only if it has at least 0.7 as much HH-contacts as the so far best found conformation, ii) for each conformation a tabu list that contains the last 5 pull moves is used in order to hinder that pull moves are reversed, iii) a conformation is only accepted if its diameter is at most $(4/3)\sqrt{n}$ or if it has more HH-contacts than the so far best found solution.
+If the iteration counter equal 10 the local search procedure is stopped.
+Restrictions are applied during the local search: i) a conformation is selected only if it has at least 0.7 as much HH-contacts as the so far best found conformation, ii) for each conformation a tabu list that contains the last 5 pull moves is used in order to hinder that pull moves are reversed, iii) a conformation is only accepted if its diameter is at most $(4/3)\sqrt{n}$ or if it has more HH-contacts than the so far best found solution.